matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin.md

 This method is executed after a plugin is loaded and translations are registered.

-Useful for initialization code that uses translated strings from the plugin.
+Useful for initialization code that uses translated strings.

 #### Signature